 I’ve long been a fan of the BlueZone books.
 And of their recipes!
 This Longevity Ikarian Stew is one of my favorites.
 A savory pot of stew infused with the flavors of Ikaria, a Greek island in the Aegean Sea, 10 nautical miles southwest of Samos.

 A simple dish with simple ingredients, drizzled with olive oil.
 A dish that BlueZone authors believe contributes to the incredible longevity of Ikarian residents.

 RELATED: 19 Around the World Cabbage Recipes

 This stew calls for dried black-eyed peas.
-You can save time by swapping frozen black-eyes peas or 4 cups canned.
+You can save time by swapping frozen black-eyed peas or 4 cups canned.
 I’ve only made this stew with dried and would assume canned may change the texture a bit.
 Yet if time is a factor, by using canned, this stew will simmer a mere 25 minutes.

 Longevity Ikarian Stew with Black Eyed Peas and Kale

 If you want to make this stew in a slow cooker, see this recipe: “Slow Cooker Longevity Ikarian Stew.“